andreimaxim/andreimaxim.com/_posts/2025-05-31-how-i-use-ai-for-programming.md

 ... and so on because they help you feed the AI tool the *right* context and, at least when it comes to code, everything matters: class names, method names, comments, namespace names, package names, etc.

-I've noticed that the more meaning you can cram into the context window with less tokens, the better and, incidentally, this also applies to humans.
+I'd argue that the more meaning you can cram into the context window with less tokens, the better and, incidentally, this also applies to humans.
 This is why we have design patterns, for example, because once a human or an AI tool sees the word "singleton" they know exactly what it means without requiring any more context.
 The same applies for well-defined domain models.